madbook/reddit-mobile/README.md

   can resolve circular dependencies.
 3. Run `npm install` to install other dependencies. `rm -rf node_modules/<plugin_name>` if you are doing local plugin development as well.
+4. Run `git submodule update --init` to download this project's submodules
-4. Run `npm run build` to build the assets (`npm run watch` to set up a filesystem watcher, which will include linked plugins.)
+5. Run `npm run build` to build the assets (`npm run watch` to set up a filesystem watcher, which will include linked plugins.)
-5. Run `npm start` to start the web server.
+6. Run `npm start` to start the web server.
 Optionally, create a startup script at `start.sh` that sets environment variables and starts the server;
   `start.sh` has been added to the `.gitignore` and will not get checked in.